Krabby127/csci-3753-schedmark/report.md

 analyzed, however, these needed to be run under different schedulers and system loads.
 To accomplish this the `schedule.c` program was written.
 This program does two things.
-It first sets the scheduler to either the CFS scheduler, the soft realtime RR scheduler, or the soft realtime FCFS scheduler (known internaly to Linux as FIFO).
+It first sets the scheduler to either the CFS scheduler, the soft realtime RR scheduler, or the soft realtime FCFS scheduler (known internally to Linux as FIFO).
 The second role it performs is to fork off a given number of processes (which inherit the selected scheduler) and runs the program given to `schedule` in each process.
 This is done through `fork`, `exec`, and `wait`.